whitneyburton/portfolios/students/1608-back/megan-talbot/20170301-megan-talbot-m4.markdown

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/tragedy_of_the_commons.markdown )

 This gear up was conducted in our cohorts, which I really enjoyed.
-I was familiar with this phrase as a economic term, and it was intrersting to see it described in a more socially impactful way.
+I was familiar with this phrase as a economic term, and it was interesting to see it described in a more socially impactful way.
 Also, I really loved that we used an interesting technology to explore this subject.

 #### Automation

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/automation.markdown)

-Automation is obiously going to become a bigger and bigger issue, so it was interesting to explore this topic in gear up.
+Automation is obviously going to become a bigger and bigger issue, so it was interesting to explore this topic in gear up.
 Part of it made me nervous about the changes we will face, but I am generally an optimist so I think we will be ok.
 It's definitely clear that it's something to become as educated on as possible.

 #### Universal Basic Income